-As seed does not give plants that are true to the parents, you will be raising new varieties.
+As seed does not produce plants that are true to the parents, you will be raising new varieties.
 Although only about 1% of the seedlings will be of show standard quality and form, the remainder can be given away to friends for growing in their gardens.

 Using small seed trays or pans, sow the seed onto the surface of compost (50/50 peat compost and sand) or Seed Compost, which has been pre-soaked.
-Cover the seed with a very thin layer of dry sand and cover the tray or pan with a sheet of glass.
+Cover the seed with a very thin layer of dry sand or vermiculite and cover the tray or pan with a sheet of glass.
 Keep it away from direct sunlight and germination should take place in a few weeks.
 Keep the glass on until ready for transplanting, ensuring they never dry out.

 As the seedling grows, use larger inserts and gradually change the compost towards that which will be used for the adult plants.

 In the following Spring you should have some of these plants flowering.
-Now is the time to set aside the good ones and discard those not up to standard, give them to friends.
+Now is the time to set aside the good ones and discard those not up to show standard, or give them to friends.